bach1312/Simple-streamlit/README.md

 # Simple-streamlit
-An example about deploy web using streamlit for upload files and calculator.
+An example about deploy web using streamlit for upload files and calculator from AIVN.